 In an email, she said a small number of U.S. military personnel are currently in Mali but “all U.S. military personnel are accounted for.”

 This year’s Flintlock exercise was postponed even before the coup because of the rebellion in Mali’s northern desert region by nomadic Tuaregs.
 Dissatisfaction with the Toure government’s handling of the two-month-old Tuareg revolt sparked the coup.
 The Tuaregs, a largely pastoral ethnic group that ranges from Libya to Burkino Faso and Nigeria, have revolted several times since the 1960s, seeking an independent homeland.
 But the latest uprising was spurred by the recent return of heavily-armed Tuareg fighters from Libya where they were serving as mercenaries for Muammar Gaddafi before the Libyan strongman was deposed and killed.
 Many Malian soldiers have been killed in the fighting for which they claim they are poorly armed and equipped.

 Soldiers in a base outside the capital. and at another one at closer to the fighting with the Tuaregs, began their protest complaining about the government’s inept response to the Tuareg rebellion that has seen several northern towns fall to the nomadic tribesmen and many soldiers killed or captured

 Previously, according to the Associated Press, a tweet from Toure’s Twitter account: “There is no coup in Mali.
 There’s just a mutiny.”
 Now Toure’s whereabouts are unknown and several cabinet ministers reportedly have been arrested.

 Entry filed under: Africa, Counter Insurgency, National Security and Defense, Skills and Training.
-Tags: Africa, AFRICOM, Atlas Accord, Counter Insurgency, counter terrorism, Defense, Exercise Flintlock, Mali, Nigeria.
+Tags: Africa, AFRICOM, Atlas Accord, Counter Insurgency, counter terrorism, Exercise Flintlock, Mali, Nigeria, Topics.